AbRahman-ra/zatca-api-guideline/README.md

 ## Directories Structure

-- `scratches/`: Trying here and there, it's worling but a bit messy.
+- `scratches/`: Trying here and there, it's working but a bit messy.
 You can just ignore it
 - `final/`: Everything is organized and accessible

 ---